LucianBuzzo/articles/mini-libs/article.markdown

-Here's 8 tiny Javascript libraries
+How to learn by writing bad Javascript
 =

 Like many developers, I have a few Javascript libraries that turn to again and